 The decision log would have all the data detailed above, such as the project name, the name of the project manager, an ID and the title could be something like “Backhouse Frame.”
 The people involved would be the project manager, architect and contractor at a minimum.

 The discussion might be about price versus safety.
 Collect these pros and cons and add them to the project decision log.
 Explore the impact and alternatives, such as how steel would impact the budget and wood might require extra stabilizing elements.
 It’s a way to go through the best practices and see which is most suited for the project.
+In this case, the first entry of the decision log could look like this.

-Make a decision, jot it down in the log and have the project manager sign off.
 Then, deliver the document to the stakeholders of the project, say the owner of the property who contracted the work.
 This gives stakeholders context for the discussion and decision, as well as guides the subcontractors when making the structure.

 How to Use a Decision Log